Irish Philosophy in the Age of Berkeley

 Scholars in any discipline are invited to submit abstracts of papers to be presented at the conference.
 Approximately nine papers will be selected.

 Abstracts should be submitted by email to email@example.com by 15 October, 2018.
 Abstracts should be about 750 words in length, in PDF or MS Word format and should be prepared for anonymous review.
 Please include the words “IPAB Submission” in the subject line, and include your full name, institutional affiliation, and academic rank in the body of your email.
 Scholars wishing to be considered for travel bursaries should also include a description of the travel funds (if any) available to them from other sources.
+Scholars who expect to encounter additional travel expenses (such as expenses for child or dependent care) should specify this as well.
 We expect to make decisions by December 2018 and will notify all submitters by email.